MazontheMoon/css_cheatsheet_transitions_transforms/README.md

  * HTML
  * CSS
- * Sweat, some tears and a bit of laughter
+ * Some sweat, some tears and a bit of laughter

 ## Versioning